NTumbleBit/NTumbleBit/README.md

 ## Developing on Windows

-We recommend that you use [Visual Studio 2015 Update 3 (free)](https://www.visualstudio.com/vs/community/) for building and running the tests.
+We recommend that you use [Visual studio 2017](https://www.visualstudio.com/downloads/) for building and running the tests.
 You can of course use Visual use command line or [Visual Studio Code](https://code.visualstudio.com/) as well.

 ## Acknowledgements